mckennapsean/dissertation/content/01-intro.md

 process to the design decisions made and visualization-specific artifacts obtained.
-Other novel aspects of this framework includes its flexibility for iteration, actionability to guide novice visualization designers, and connections to existing models across fields.
+Other novel aspects of this framework includes its flexibility for iteration, actionability to guide novice visualization designers, and connections to existing visualization models.
 To strengthen the contribution of this framework, we have evaluated its use and application across several different visualization design projects.
 Specifically, we have utilized this framework to formulate, guide, and reflect on the design process of design